Kill for Candy: Composition and lyrics

 "Kill for Candy" is an upbeat 1980s-influenced new wave song.
 It has a "propulsive groove" and "soaring chorus" according to Dan Esptein from Rolling Stone.
 Zoe Camp from Pitchfork compared Kanal, who plays bass guitar on the song, to New Order's Peter Hook for his performance.
 Collin Brennan of Consequence of Sound said the song's '80s-sound fell within the New Romantic movement and compared it to English band A Flock of Seagulls.
-Orange County Register's Kelli Skye Fadroski considered Havok to be singing in an "'80s-rock" style that she said he had only briefly experimented with while apart of AFI and the American duo Blaqk Audio.
+Orange County Register's Kelli Skye Fadroski considered Havok to be singing in an "'80s-rock" style that she said he had only briefly experimented with while a part of AFI and the American duo Blaqk Audio.
 The song's instrumentation is provided solely by Dreamcar; Dumont plays the guitar and keyboards, Kanal performs on bass guitar, and Young plays the drums and keyboards.

 "Kill for Candy" is set in the time signature of common time, and has a relatively fast tempo of 160 beats per minute.
 The key of the song is in A-sharp major and it advances with a setup of two verses, each followed by a refrain.
 Havok's vocal range follows the chord progressions of Am–C–G-Em in the verses and C-Em-C-Am-Em-G in the chorus.
 Havok said the lyrics to "Kill for Candy" revolve around his "unhealthy desire for the sweet".
 According to Brennan, the song contains similar "sexy and dangerous" lyrics, which he found reminiscent to those of AFI, specifically Havok's frequent use of homonyms.
 Brandi Smith, a writer for Riff Magazine, felt its lyrical message involved "loss and the final things you say to the person you're leaving behind", specifically the lyrics "What's on our tongues is less discreet / Before it dissolves, it's oh so sweet".